InnaHristova/packer_nginx/README.md

 ## AMI details:
 * OS: Ubuntu-xenial-16.04-amd64
-* Nginx installed as a service which is enaled
+* Nginx installed as a service which is enabled

 ## Instructions: